-The Fixed (or balanced) Fund is the largest of the two trust funds that make up the Wisconsin Retirement System (WRS).
-All participants have at least 50% of their actual annual pension contribution placed in the Fixed Fund.
+The fixed fund is the largest of the two trust funds that make up the WRS.
+All participants have at least 50% of their actual annual pension contributions placed in the fixed fund.

-Investment Goals: One basic investment goal is to earn an average 8% annual return over the long term, which includes an annual rate of return of 3.5% above the expected annual average increase of wages of employees covered by the WRS.
-The 8% return is the interest assumption recommended by the WRS actuary and set by the ETF Board.
-The ten-year annualized return as of December 31, 2002, was 8.3%, 0.3% above the 8% goal.
+Investment Goals: One basic investment goal is to earn an average 7.8% annual return over the long term, which includes an annual rate of return of 3.7% above the expected annual average increase of wages of employees covered by the WRS.
+The 7.8% return is the interest assumption recommended by the WRS actuary and set by the ETF Board.
+The ten-year annualized return as of December 31, 2003, was 9.1%, 1.3% above the 7.8% goal.

 A second goal is to exceed the benchmark established by the Board of Trustees.
 The benchmark measures SWIB's performance to see if we are doing as well as or better than the markets.
-The Fixed Fund benchmark is mainly a composite of several industry indices rolled up and weighted to the asset allocation targets.
+The fixed fund benchmark is mainly a composite of several industry indices rolled up and weighted to the asset allocation targets.

-Investment Strategy: In keeping with the extended time horizon of the Fund's obligations to provide pensions for all participants, this fully diversified, balanced fund seeks long-term growth.
+Investment Strategy: In keeping with the extended time horizon of the fund's obligations to provide pensions for all participants, this fully diversified, balanced fund seeks long-term growth.
 Asset allocation is reviewed annually.